 If there ever was a conflict of interest, it has to be two people getting a divorce.
 It is inappropriate for an attorney to represent both parties in a divorce, although some attorneys do.
 If you and your spouse have agreed on everything, it may be possible for our office to do all the legal work, but we will represent only one of you.
 If you and your spouse disagree later, we will be able to continue to represent our client unless directed otherwise.

 If you and your spouse have agreed upon terms of a separation agreement and you want one attorney to draw up the agreement in a more formal fashion, we can act as your “scribe,” but in that case, we are representing neither of you.
 We will give no substantive legal advice.
-If a legal question that may affect the rights of either one of you, we will have to send you both out to seek the advice of separate attorneys.
+If either of you ask a legal question that may affect the rights of either one of you, we will have to send you both out to seek the advice of separate attorneys.

 Do not sign anything involving this case unless you have spoken with your attorney about it.
 You may be signing something that could harm you later on.
 Furnish your attorney with the names, addresses, and telephone numbers of any and all witnesses, and tell him or her what they know.
 Advise your attorney immediately if you hear of anything that might affect your case.
 Never lie or withhold information from your attorney.